ENSTA-U2IS-AI/torch-uncertainty/README.md

 ### :whale: Docker image for contributors

-For contributors who want to run experiments on cloud GPU instances, we provide a pre-built Docker image that includes all necessary dependencies and configurations and the Dockerfile for building your custom Docker images.
+For contributors running experiments on cloud GPU instances, we provide a pre-built Docker image that includes all necessary dependencies and configurations and the Dockerfile for building your custom Docker images.
 This allows you to quickly launch an experiment-ready container with minimal setup.
 Please refer to [DOCKER.md](docker/DOCKER.md) for further details.

 ## :racehorse: Quickstart